shaunniecode/ppe-detector/NOTES.md

 - Documented why dataset prep comes before environment setup.

-- Next step: build .venv for training and connect the dataset to the model pipeline.
+- Next step: build .venv for training and connect the dataset to the model pipeline